Thrips Life Cycle & Control

-Neem oil products work very effectively by suffocating the insect.
+Neem oil products work by suffocating the insect.
 Remember, when using Neem oil products, there is greater risk of phototoxicity (burning).
 Avoid using sulfur based fungicides within the active period (5-7 days) of the neem oil product.
 These two products combined, greatly increase the risk of plant burn.

 Safer® Brand offers a variety of thrip control products to help control and eliminate this garden pest and revive your plants.
 Products such as Safer® Brand Insect Killing Soap and Safer® Brand Neem Oil are the ideal products to eliminate thrips from your garden.

 Since these formulas are contact killers and they do not persist in the environment, several applications may be needed for full control.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

 Natural enemies of the thrip include lady beetles and lacewings These insects, partnered with a product like Safer® Brand Insect Killing Soap or Safer® Brand BioNEEM are ideal to help control thrip infestations in your garden.

 Lady beetles and lacewings find thrips to be a delicious delicacy, and they will devour them without hurting your plants.